dict2css

 Style

-Type annotation representing a style for make_style() and dumps().
+Type annotation representing a style for dumps() and dump().

 Functions: